rlovell3/laughing_logger/README.md

 - logging.ERROR     You probably won't ever need this one  (HA HA HAHAAAAAA.....)
 - logging.CRITICAL  The most quiet setting.
 You really don't like feedback, do you?

 Set each logger in the one-line setup command to the detail levels you want while coding.
 I use DEBUG initially.
-Later, once you code is ready for production, bump up the logging levels to capture only the detail you need.
+Later, once code is ready for production, bump up the logging levels to capture only the detail you need.

 You only need to change the one-line setup to adjust the all your logging output.